It's the Easter Beagle, Charlie Brown (soundtrack): Recording

+Guaraldi made extensive use of the Fender Rhodes electric piano on the It's the Easter Beagle... soundtrack, favoring its warm, sustained tone.

 The score for It's the Easter Beagle, Charlie Brown was recorded at Wally Heider Studios in San Francisco on January 30 and March 1, 1974.
 Guaraldi played acoustic piano, electric keyboards including the Fender Rhodes, harpsichord, and guitar.
 The supporting ensemble featured Seward McCain on electric bass, Robert Claire on flute, and drummers Glenn Cronkhite and Eliot Zigmund.

 Guaraldi followed his usual approach by sketching themes in advance, then expanding them during recording.
 Cues were timed using click tracks or visual markers to align with the animation, but the musicians were allowed flexibility within the structure to support improvisation and expressive phrasing.

 By this period, Guaraldi remained strongly associated with the Peanuts franchise, although his visibility in the broader jazz world had declined.
 He had not released a studio album since Alma-Ville in 1969, and his regular live engagements had diminished.
 In early 1974, he resumed performing with acoustic instruments and encouraged McCain to reacquire an upright bass, suggesting a preference for more intimate, improvisational settings over formal studio scoring.

 A new track titled "Woodstock Medley" was recorded in 2021 following the rediscovery of the session tapes.
 Pianist David Benoit, a longtime interpreter of Guaraldi's music, led a session at Hyde Street Studios (the successor to Wally Heider Studios) in San Francisco.
 He was joined by bassist Seward McCain and drummer Mike Clark.
 This marked their first session together since the original Charlie Brown Thanksgiving special was recorded nearly fifty years earlier.

 Benoit's medley includes themes from A Charlie Brown Thanksgiving, You're Not Elected, Charlie Brown, and Easter Beagle.
 His arrangement uses layered melodies, counterpoint, and gradual thematic development to form a unified musical structure.
 While it maintains Guaraldi's harmonic palette and melodic shape, the new performance adds contemporary phrasing and production.
-A later orchestral version of the medley was also arranged, highlighting the adaptability of Guaraldi's compositions.
+A later orchestral version of the medley was arranged for Benoit's trio and the Santa Rosa Symphony, conducted by Michael Berkowitz, and premiered as part of Playing for Peanuts: The Music of Vince Guaraldi at the Luther Burbank Center for the Arts in Santa Rosa, California.